FaceFTW/faceftw.github.io/src/blog/0003/index.md

 EOC
 ```
 There is quite a bit of information from this that is useful:
 - Most of the Cow data is an interpolated string defined in a variable called `$the_cow`.
-It seems like the syntax `<<"EOC"` indicates that after the the line, the variable's declaration doesn't end until the token in quotes (`EOC`) is reached.
+It seems like the syntax `<<"EOC"` indicates that after the line, the variable's declaration doesn't end until the token in quotes (`EOC`) is reached.
 - Because this is an interpolated string, there are placeholder variables (`$thoughts`, `$eyes`, `$tongue`) that are likely replaced by the main script based on options passed to it (i.e. `cowthink` changes the shape of the bubble and the `$thought` lines).
 It can be assumed these placeholders have "fixed" values.

 This is great!
 Surely this means this project is simple and not complicated at all right!
 But my very expensive piece of paper (aka my Bachelor's Degree in Software Engineering) tells me that a single use case is never enough.
 Luckily, other developers like to create cows, and have created ways to convert images into nice little pixel art displayed in the terminal, such as this [website by charc0al on GitHub](https://charc0al.github.io/cowsay-files/converter/).
 Here is one such example from that website: